HeliosInteractive/Phoenix/README.md

 Pheonix is a Windows Application Monitoring designed by Helios Interactive to make deployment and maintaining of kiosk applications easier.

+# CMS

+copy `cms/config/app.dist.php` to `cms/config/app.php` and edit it for your environment specific setup.

 ### m2mqtt License

 Eclipse Public License - v 1.0